-Watch: Zut alors - French dominate Link Alliance boss ranks at $4.4b City Rail Link signing
+Watch: French dominate Link Alliance boss ranks at $4.4b City Rail Link signing

 Work would begin at the Mt Eden end of the project, the machine would dig through the city to Albert St, turn, then head back to Mt Eden, creating the second tunnel, Bourgeois said.

-The tunnels will be around 7m in diametre so the tunnel boring machine will be much smaller than Auckland's Alice, around 13m in diametre and which dug the twin-tunnel road project, Waterview.
+The tunnels will be about 7m in diametre so the tunnel-boring machine will be much smaller than Auckland's Alice, about 13m in diameter and which dug the twin-tunnel road project, Waterview.

-None of the French executives could say what the CRL tunnel boring machine would be called.
+None of the French executives could say what the CRL tunnel-boring machine would be called.
 But a mihi was held at the start of today's event and CRL has a Te Reo Māori name Te Waka Tūhono (waka train) so the machine might have a Māori name.

-What-ever she is called, the name will be female because all tunnel boring machines are named after females.
+Whatever she is called, the name will be female because all tunnel-boring machines are named after females.

-Jean-Luc Gobert, chief executive of Solentanche Bachy International, told the Herald before the event that the machine's genesis remained uncertain but it might be built in either China or Europe.
+Jean-Luc Gobert, chief executive of Solentanche Bachy International, told the Herald before the event the machine's genesis remained uncertain but it might be built in either China or Europe.

 Asked if he regarded volcanic rock at the Mt Eden end of the project as a potential challenge, Gobert said: "I don't think so.
 We know what's underground, with our team and expertise in design and construction."